- GRA 2425

 The course aims to equip students to better manage organizational change by learning underlying theories and perspectives as well as gaining skills and develop their reflection on values and norms guiding change efforts.
 Through the course, students shall be able to critically assess recipes, templates and models of change that are circulated by consultants and management theorists.
 The students will also be exposed to a series of cases that are controversial and ambiguous, thus well suited to develop judgment from.
-The course draws on literature from social psychology, organizational sociology, culture studies, action research as well as applied management studies of organization design, organization development and change management.
+The course draws on literature from social psychology, organization theory, culture studies, action research as well as applied management studies of organization development, change management, and design thinking.

 - Schools of change (i) Change Management

 - Simulation - implementing a sustainability initiative

 - Sustainability engagement